iivanoo/covid-apps-observer/data/data_us/reports/resources/com.metroplus.android.mtpl.virtualvisit___12.0.16.005_01/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.metroplus.android.mtpl.virtualvisit 5 reviews"/>
 </p>

+> I really enjoyed the visit and the physician she was great..
+I recommend the Metroplus virtual visit to every member because it's the best...🤗🤗👌👌<br> :date: __2021-01-28 11:52:55__

 > An amazing application.
 This is perfect.
 I used this service instead of entering a clinic to keep myself away from any infectious pathogens.
 The app is easy to use.
 The Doc was amazing.
 And this was so sufficient.
 Thank you so much.<br> :date: __2021-01-06 20:10:24__

 > Ok<br> :date: __2020-11-14 04:45:23__